ON THE BACK OF THOUGHT

 the flame.

-The physicists were so engrossed in working on the theory that they became distracted and almost drove themselves to the brink of insanity.
-Finally, on April 14, 1932, British and Irish physicists John Cockcroft and Ernest Walton successfully split the atom, confirming Einstein’s famous equation, E=mc2.
+John Cockcroft and Ernest Walton were so engrossed in developing the theory that they almost drove themselves to the brink of insanity.
+Finally, on April 14, 1932, the British and Irish physicists successfully split the atom, confirming Einstein’s famous equation, E=mc2.
 This equation is the underlying principle behind both thermonuclear weapons and nuclear energy.
 Little did they know that their experiment would start a chain reaction.

 Call in the quarks.